 Google recommends that you upload a lot of images.
 Try to upload as many as possible.

-The most valuable format for native ads are landscape images, and the most valuable format for interstitial ads are portrait images.
+The most valuable format for native ads is landscape images, and the most valuable format for interstitial ads is portrait images.

 To attach video ad assets to the Universal App Campaign, you’ll need to upload videos to YouTube first.

 The orientation of the video can be landscape, portrait, or square.
 If you don’t have a video that you’d like to use in your UAC, Google can use a video from the app’s listing in the Google Play Store.

 Also, keep in mind that the minimum video length requirement for app campaigns is ten seconds.